cyberbotics/webots-doc/guide/the-user-interface.md

 allows you to see which licenses are in use and optionally to transfer some license to your local computer for off-line use.
-Please note that the transfer of license may be limited by your local license administrator: It may not be possible to transfer some license to your local computer or only for a limited duration depending on the configuration defined by your local license administrator.
+Please note that the transfer of license may be limited by your local license administrator: It may not be possible to transfer some licenses to your local computer or only for a limited duration depending on the configuration defined by your local license administrator.
 Please ask your local license administrator in case of problem.